QwikDev/qwik/starters/apps/base/README.md

 ## Project Structure

 This project is using Qwik with [QwikCity](https://qwik.builder.io/qwikcity/overview/).
-QwikCity is just a extra set of tools on top of Qwik to make it easier to build a full site, including directory-based routing, layouts, and more.
+QwikCity is just an extra set of tools on top of Qwik to make it easier to build a full site, including directory-based routing, layouts, and more.

 Inside your project, you'll see the following directory structure: